 - Equipment Nurse assigned equipment and supplies (vision screening charts, stethoscope, otoscope, etc.).
-As of school year 2016-17, all buildings were provided with audiometers that are assigned to a school.
-Health services will provide required annual calibration and any needed repairs.
-Health Services does not pay for replacement thermometers.
-Each school was given two touchless thermometers in August 2020 to prepare for COVID.
-New touchless thermometers may be ordered from the warehouse. - Extra time and substitutes Licensed coverage (either certificated or classified nurse) is provided to Level B schools when the nurse is away from the building.
+Health services will provide required annual calibration and any needed repairs for school audiometers.
+Health Services does not pay for replacement thermometers. - Extra time and substitutes Licensed coverage (either certificated or classified nurse) is provided to Level B schools when the nurse is away from the building.
 Health Services will make every attempt to place a substitute at all other schools for an absence depending on availability of substitutes.
 Extra time must be authorized either centrally or by school leader.
 If the school nurse and school leader agree for the school nurse to complete a time limited special project, the school should be prepared to pay for the extra time.